shovon/fediverse/learning/everything-fediverse.md

 As you can see, the root-level document is expanded and placed in an array.
 This is because, again, JSON-LD is a way to represent a graph of linked data, and a single JSON-LD document (or any document representing linked data) can have multiple nodes in the graph.

+For example, that above node (identified as `https://example.com/api/people/1`), can have a single field (identified as `https://example.com/ns#name`), have mulitple values.

 ### The context as a URL

 The `@context` can also be a URL to a JSON document that actually describes the schema/vocabulary.